 - Shadow Program, matching you with an alum for a day in the workplace.

 - Alumni-student networking events in New York City, Boston, Hartford, and more.

 - Campus recruiting program including the Bryant Career Connection - a student job board for both internships and full-time opportunities.

 - Two Volunteer and Internship Expos each year, supporting the experiential education of all students.

 - Three annual Career Fairs with more than 150 employers attending.

 - Specialized programs, company site visits, and alumni connections.

 We encourage students to visit the Amica Career Center as early as freshman year to get started with:

 - Creating a LinkedIn profile

-Alumni are also invited to attend the many workshops and programs offered by the Amica Center for Career Education.
+Alumni are also invited to attend the many workshops, programs, and events offered by the Amica Center for Career Education.